deuch/aisearch-encryption/README.md

 # aisearch-encryption

 This repo is a demonstration to use cloackedAI from ironcorelabs with AI Search to do some pure Vector search on encrypted datas.
-Those datas are encrypted with Property Based Encryption and let the AI Search engine to do some cosine similarity on the encrypted vector.
+Those datas are encrypted with Property-preserving Encryption and let the AI Search engine to do some cosine similarity on the encrypted vector.
 Content of the chunks are encrypted too, so it is not possible to do a hybrid search with a text on them.

 ## Pre-requisites